NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 #### How to set up conda for project nn9305K
 In order to access the installed conda environments within the conda project you need to modify a file located in your "home" area on Abel, e.g. the directory where you are when you log into Abel.

-1. Check if you have the following files in your directory: `.bash_login`or `.bash_profile`.
+1. Check if you have the following files in your login directory on abel  (`/usit/abel/u1/YOUR_USERNAME`) :

+	`.bash_login` or `.bash_profile`.

 	The command to use is: ``ls -a``

-2. When you have one of these files, then open the file with nano, or create it using the following commands:
+2. When you have one of these files, then open the file with nano to add the lines indicated in point 4, else go to point 3.
-		``nano .bash_profile`` or ``nano .bash_login``
+3. When you do not have one of these files in your login directory, then copy the example file to your login directory.
+Make sure you are in your login directory on abel before running the following command:

+		rsync /work/projects/nn9305k/samplefiles/bash_login .bash_login

-3. Then add the following lines to the file:
+4. Then add the following lines when they are not present in the file with the command: `nano .bash_login

-		# activate conda from the nn9305K projects folder
 		export PATH="/work/projects/nn9305k/src/anaconda3/bin:$PATH"

 		. /work/projects/nn9305k/src/anaconda3/etc/profile.d/conda.sh

-4. Close the editor while saving the changes.
+5. save and close the file.
-5. log out of abel and login again
+6. log out of abel and login again.
-6. To check if conda is present in memory type: `conda info`, that should give output on screen that starts with the line:
+7. To check if conda is present in memory type: `conda info`, that should give output on screen that starts with the line:

 			active environment : None
 	The rest of that overview is a summary of the current settings for the conda environment.

 7. To see which conda environments are present type: `conda env list`.
-8. Load the `ncbidown` environment to download genomes from the NCBI databases:
+8. Loading the `ncbidown` environment to download genomes from the NCBI databases:

 		conda activate ncbidown
 This should give you a prompt that starts with the following:  ```(ncbidown) ```.